-In keeping with its vision and ethos the hospital is committed to providing state-of-the art medical care for patients across all socio-economic strata.
+In keeping with our vision and ethos, KEM Hospital Pune, is committed to providing state-of-the-art medical care for patients across all socio-economic strata.
 Founded in 1912, KEMH Pune is a Non-Government Organisation (NGO) run by the KEM Hospital Society, a registered charitable trust.

-Patients come not only from the city of Pune and towns across Maharashtra but sometimes even from neighbouringstates, making it one of the better known hospitals in Western India.
+KEMH Pune serves not only the population of the city of Pune, but also serves a large surrounding urban and rural area, making it one of the better known hospitals in Western India.

 By 1942 almost 22.5% of all registered births in Pune city took place at the KEM with an average of 1,308 deliveries a year.

 Today, we are happy to say that the following projects have been completed and are on stream: Cardiac Center: Over 1000 angiographies and 100 Cardiac Surgeries were performed within the first year of operations.
 Nephrology Department: This renovated unit has nine hemodialysis stations and a Reverse Osmosis Plant functioning to EU standards of water purity.
 Emergency Service Department: This has been upgraded and besides the adult emergency services, a special separate pediatric section has been developed.
 Critical Care Unit: The ICU extension is fully equipped and a new ICCU and Neuro ICU has began working in September 2006.
 Neonatal ICU : It is now working at the full capacity of 40 beds.
 The tertiary level referral unit is amongst the best NICUs in

 A century of commitment, hard work and vision has seen this four-bedded maternity dispensary grow into a thriving 550-bedded multi-specialty tertiary hospital, with rural community outreach.
 In 2012 alone the hospital saw over 100,000 patients in its OPD and had over 32,000 in-patient admissions.
 The hospital however, is not content to rest on past laurels and is constantly striving to achieve greater heights while remaining true to its vision of providing quality and ethics in patient care.